JoaoLopesF/Esp-Mobile-Apps-Esp32/README.md

 Please access the www.esp32.com forum to more information about the Esp32 and ESP-IDF

-## For Arduino developers

-This ESP-IDF project has adapted to works in Arduino too (see below)

 ## Features

 This app example to Esp32, have advanced features like: